Eco (currency): 2020

 On the single currency, the final communiqué which sanctioned this meeting mentions that the Conference of Heads of State and Government of the subregional organization is satisfied with the important developments initiated by the West African Economic and Monetary Union (Uemoa) in the creation of the single currency.
 "The Conference was informed by Alassane Ouattara, President of the Republic of Côte d'Ivoire, President of the Conference of Heads of State of Uemoa on the reform of the CFA franc.
 This reform is a step towards achieving the establishment of the Eco as provided for in the road map adopted by the Conference of Heads of State of ECOWAS.
-The Conference expressed satisfaction with these important developments and the insights provided by the president of the Conference of Heads of State of Uemoa on this issue," read the press release.
+The Conference expressed satisfaction with these important developments and the insights provided by the president of the Conference of Heads of State of Uemoa on this issue", read the press release.

 On 17 February 2020, the West African Economic and Monetary Union (Uemoa, eight countries) was published and its planned extension to the entire Economic Community of African States (Cedeao, 15 countries).
 Entitled Entry into the Era of Eco: Implications of Reform in West Africa, it aims to address the uncertainties arisen from the announcement of this substitution by Presidents Ouattara and Macron on 21 December 2019.

 The first conclusion is that the parity maintained with the euro and France's unlimited guarantee of convertibility will maintain confidence in the new currency.
 This guarantee helped to contain inflation from 2000 to 2019 at an average of 2% in the Uemoa region, compared with almost 10% in Cedeao and about 16% in sub-Saharan Africa.

-"No immediate effect" on the sovereign rating of the states, The end of the deposit of half of the exchange reserves of the Member States of the Union with the French Treasury does not worry S-P, because the fixed exchange rate is maintained.
-"That is why we believe that this reform should not have an immediate effect on our sovereign ratings," the authors conclude.
+"No immediate effect" on the sovereign rating of the states, the end of the deposit of half of the exchange reserves of the Member States of the Union with the French Treasury does not worry S&P, because the fixed exchange rate is maintained.
+"That is why we believe that this reform should not have an immediate effect on our sovereign ratings", the authors conclude.
 In other words, investors don't have to worry at the moment.

 The second conclusion is that the project to extend the eco to the fifteen members of the Cedeao seems a long way off.
-"Material barriers remain, which leads us to consider this project unlikely in the medium term," the report says.
+"Material barriers remain, which leads us to consider this project unlikely in the medium term", the report says.

-Firstly because of Nigeria's weight, because Nigeria accounts for two-thirds of Cedeao's GDP and three times more than Uemoa's.
+Firstly, because of Nigeria's weight, and because Nigeria accounts for two-thirds of Cedeao's GDP and three times more than Uemoa's.
 But also because of its protectionist policies, says the report: "Accepting a common monetary policy between Nigeria and its Cedeao partners therefore seems difficult, especially since Nigeria has recently decided to close its borders with Benin and Niger to reduce smuggling and support local agricultural production.

 An extension beyond France's Uemoa guarantee would also require the approval of the Council of the European Union after consultation with the European Central Bank, which is not automatic.